Why Should You Hire a Registered Service Providers?

 Although registering with NDIA is not mandatory, but if they are registered, they sure will have their perks.
 Service providers who are registered with NDIA have all the required qualifications, approvals, experience, and access to supports.
 A registered disability services provider has to comply with specific laws, guidelines, policies which non-registered providers don’t have to follow.
 While choosing registered support providers, NDIS participants have choice and control while ensuring high-quality NDIS support.

-You can choose service providers who are not NDIS registered service providers when you are self-managing your NDIS support coordination plan.
+You can choose service providers who are not registered NDIS providers when you are self-managing your plan.

 If you are managing your plan with the help of an NDIS support coordination provider, the service provider has to be registered with NDIS.